|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If you have been searching for a unique and new dessert, look no further.
-Rice Pudding is commonly found throughout Asia.
-Although many variations with different spices added, they are traditionally made using rice and milk for main ingredients.
-Other common names for this dish include "rice porridge", "arroz con leche" and "arroz con dulce."
+Rice pudding, commonly found throughout Asia, has many variations with different spices added, but they are traditionally made using rice and milk for main ingredients.
+Other common names for this dish include "rice porridge", "arroz con leche," and "arroz con dulce."

-In this delicate twist, aromatic vanilla bean elevates one of the ultimate comfort foods, and makes this rice pudding ultra-soothing!
-Plus, this simple recipe is eggless, and can be made with milk or non-dairy substitutes, so it's a great option for vegans, or those with allergies.
+In this delicate twist, aromatic vanilla bean adds another layer of flavor to one of the ultimate comfort foods, and makes this rice pudding ultra-soothing.
+Plus, this simple recipe is eggless, and can be made with milk or non-dairy substitutes, so it's a great option for vegans or those with allergies.
 This recipe can also easily be doubled to provide for more guests.